pienkowb/preserve/README.md

 ```

 Let's start the application and test its behavior using [cURL](https://curl.haxx.se/).
-The whole concept is based on the session, so in order for this to work, the cookie engine must be enabled (hence the `-c` and `-b` options).
+The whole concept is based on the session, so in order for this to work the cookie engine must be enabled (hence the `-c` and `-b` options).

 In the first request, the `status` parameter is set to `active`.